KevinTapol/SweetTreatVixen/README.md

 *.env must be a root level!* -->

-***Learn Airtable for an alternative to app.getform.io due to getform restrictions of 50 emails for free tier***
+***Learn Airtable for an alternative to app.getform.io due to getform restrictions of 50 emails for free tier*** *should I change navbar for big screens to include the menu or change the icon to something more descriptive?*